 Automated customer service

 One of the popular applications of NLP is automated customer service, also known as chatbots.
 And are computer programs that simulate human conversation.
-They are commonly used to provide customer support or to answer questions about a product or service.
+They are commonly used to provide customer support or answer product or service questions.

 Sentiment analysis is a process of determining the emotional tone of a piece of text.
 It can analyze customer reviews, social media posts, or text data.
 Sentiment analysis can use to understand customer sentiment, track brand reputation, and more.